JNRowe/vim-configs/support/envvars.rst

 .. envvar:: VIM_DISABLE_CURSORS

     If set then cursors keys are disabled.
-This is entirely about `learning motions`_, and not about promoting an “arrow keys are the devil’s plaything” sentiment.
+This is entirely about :vimdoc:`learning motions <motion.txt>`, and not about promoting an “arrow keys are the devil’s plaything” sentiment.

 .. envvar:: VIM_PROFILE